 Summer Fellowships: Pursuing Self-Directed, Issues-Oriented Research

-The Summer Fellowship Program at Mathematica Policy Research welcomes doctoral students to spend 12 weeks at one of Mathematica’s six office locations.
-Fellows will work on their own independent research project, which will intersect with one or more of Mathematica’s focus areas:
+The Summer Fellowship Program at Mathematica Policy Research (Mathematica) welcomes doctoral students to spend twelve weeks at one of Mathematica’s office locations.
+Fellows will work on their own independent research project (typically their dissertation), which will intersect with one or more of Mathematica’s focus areas:

 - Data analytics